chill117/sequel/readme.md

 })
 ```
-We will get the following result:
+Will result in the following errors:
 ```js
 { name: [ 'Expected non-empty string' ] }
 ```

-It's also possible to set a custom error message for a validation rule:
+To set a custom error message for a validation rule:
 ```js
 validate: {
 	notEmpty: {